LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 ## Next steps

 This project has been one of the 16 exemplar projects funded in the first round of the [Local Digital Fund](https://localdigital.gov.uk/fund/), 10 of which were discovery projects.
+At this stage, no announcement has been made for funding in 2019/20.